chrisglein/chrisglein.github.io/_posts/2011-03-23-lotro-revisited-part-4-systems.md

 A legendary item is an item that levels up, just like your character.
 As it gains levels you can spend points on different stats, slot it with gems and runes, and even give it a name.
 These items stay with you for a long time.
 As a minstrel I tried to give all mine musically themed names.
 Above you see the sword "Sharp Crescendo".
 It's predecessor was a mace named "Percussive Force".
 These items become a deeper part of your character than just the normal gear your slap on.
 It's a fun system that makes loot that much more fun.

-**The Action Bar**
+### The Action Bar

-"...they seem to have thrown too many options at you in an attempt to make it interesting.
-But instead most of the abilities end up blurring together and leaving you bogged down with your overcrowded quick bar."
+> ...they seem to have thrown too many options at you in an attempt to make it interesting.
+But instead most of the abilities end up blurring together and leaving you bogged down with your overcrowded quick bar.

 I get a new ability about every other level.
 At first this was perfectly manageable.
 But after awhile I started to dread visiting the class trainer.
 Another ability?
 Where am I supposed to put this?
 This ability feels almost identical to another one I already have - when am I supposed to use it instead of the other one?